sr-stanley/adds-gpo-and-workflow/README.md

 ---

 ### Step 4 - Disable Accounts within Active Directory
+Knowing how and when to disable user accounts in Active Directory Domain Services (AD DS) is important for security, access control, and lifecycle management within an organization’s domain environment.

+When an employee leaves the company, is terminated, or goes on extended leave, their AD account must be disabled immediately to prevent:
+- Unauthorized logins.
+- Access to company files, emails, and systems.
+- Insider threats or accidental data exposure.

+**Disabling the account stops access across the domain but preserves account data, which is important for audits or reactivation later.**

 Choose one of the employee users you created and disable their account.
 It can be the same one you just used for the password lockout or another user.